Going Solar in New York State: Pros, Cons, and Incentives

 For example, based on real solar.com quotes, the sticker price (before incentives) of a 7.6 kW system is $19,700 in Florida compared to $36,740 in New York State.

-Fortunately, New York State’s solar incentives and net metering policy make up for lack of sun and make going solar more than worthwhile.
+Fortunately, New York State’s solar incentives and net metering policy make up for the lack of sun and make going solar more than worthwhile.

 One thing to consider when going solar is that you can’t take the system with you if you move – at least not without voiding your solar warranty.

-Although solar and battery storage add value to your home, there’s no guarantee that you’ll recover the cost of the system in the sale.
+Although solar and battery storage adds value to your home, there’s no guarantee that you’ll recover the cost of the system in the sale.
 The longer you own the system, the more you’ll save on electricity costs and the more you’ll recoup on the home sale.